 On November 10, 2004, Micrel, Incorporated filed a patent infringement lawsuit in the United States District Court for the Northern District of California.
-The Company was served with the complaint on November 11, 2004.
 The lawsuit identifies two patents-U.S. Patent Nos.
 5,517,046, entitled "High Voltage Lateral DMOS Device With Enhanced Drift Region," and 5,556,796, entitled "Self-Alignment Technique For Forming Junction Isolation And Wells"-that purportedly are owned by Micrel and alleges that the Company's products infringe those patents.